The Desert-Crypt

 Courtesy: the artist and prometeo gallery di Ida Pisani Milan/Lucca

-Devised in five scenes (pictures/cuadros), Marechal’s play is set in a small ranch on the shores of a river, surrounded by the natives.
-The war between the two brothers is re-set here in the 19th century: it is the war between the white Creoles and the indigenous populations of Argentina.
-Polínices/Ignacio is a traitor because he collaborated with the Indians, and this is why his body has to remain unburied.
-Antigone does want to bury her brother/traitor, although she does not argue in support of his acts, neither she elaborates a critique of the genocide.
-What is at stake is not the authoritarian power Creon imposes to the polis, but his – almost nuptial – relationship with the still untamed land.
+Devised in six scenes (pictures/cuadros), Marechal’s play unfolds in a small ranch on the shores of the Salado River.
+The war between the two brothers is reset here within the context of the conflict between the Creoles and the natives.
+Having collaborated with the Indians, Polínices/Ignacio is a traitor, and this is why his body has to remain unburied.
+Antigone wants to bury her brother, although she does not argue in support of his acts, neither she elaborates a critique of the genocide.
+What is at stake is not the authoritarian power that Creon imposes to the polis, but his – almost nuptial – relationship with the still untamed land.
 The immense wildness of this land will substitute the living tomb of the dissident heroine.

-Yet, when in the final scene the soldiers bring the dead bodies to Don Facundo, in opposition to Sophocles’ Creon, he will not repent.
-Instead, he will declare that these sacrificed lovers will leave grand-children to him: ‘All men and women who will, one day, harvest in this pampa the fruit of so much blood’ (Todos los hombres y mujeres que, algún día, cosecharán en esta pampa el fruto de tanta sangre).
+Yet, when in the final scene the soldiers bring the dead bodies to Don Facundo, in opposition to Sophocles’ Creon, he does not repent.
+Instead, he declares that these sacrificed lovers will leave grandchildren to him: ‘All men and women who will, one day, harvest in this pampa the fruit of so much blood’ (Todos los hombres y mujeres que, algún día, cosecharán en esta pampa el fruto de tanta sangre) (p.
+16).
 Inscribed in a recognizable iconography of martyrdom, the bodies of the lovers will finally fertilize the still unconquered land.
-Their young blood will prepare the way of the white colonizers.
+Their young blood will pave the path for the Creoles.

-The desert-crypt takes a completely different form in another Latin American Antigone, Perla de la Rosa’s Antígona; Las voces que incendian el desierto ([Antigone: The Voices That Set the Desert on Fire]; 2004).
-Set in contemporary Juárez, a city located at the US border in Mexico, it addresses the serial killings of local women (feminicidios) and the subsequent government indifference in acknowledging the violence and inaction in preventing it.
+The desert-crypt takes a completely different form in another Latin American Antigone, Perla de la Rosa’s Antígona: Las voces que incendian el desierto (Antigone: The Voices That Set the Desert on Fire), written in 2004.
+Set in contemporary Juárez, a Mexican city located at the US border, it addresses the serial killings of local women (feminicidios) and the subsequent government indifference in acknowledging the violence and inaction in preventing it.

 The desertic landscape of Juárez becomes the setting in which the female protagonists of this work are both buried and seeking refuge: